JoTioTech/node-red-bj-parser/README.md

 	- += (if do not exist, init whit 0)
 - APPEND
 	- add element to list (if do not exist, init with [])
+- NO_ACTION
+	- do nothing just evaluate val
+	- to be used with functions setting custom variables or working with arrays
+	- when NO_ACTION is used target doesn't have to be set if it is it will remain uninitialized

 ## Variable